chuankepang/chuanke_academic.github.io/_pages/includes/research.md

 Sept.
 2022 – Present<br>
 <div style="text-align: start">
 <i>Integration of natural language instructions into deep visuomotor policies for multi-step stacking tasks.</i><br>
-🔹Constructed a gazebo-based simulation environment for block stacking tasks<br>
+🔹 Constructed a gazebo-based simulation environment for block stacking tasks<br>
-🔹Proposed a deep visuomotor policy that integrates multi-source information including natural language commands, RGB images, and depth images<br>
+🔹 Proposed a deep visuomotor policy that integrates multi-source information including natural language commands, RGB images, and depth images<br>
-🔹Proposed an attention mechanism focused on the current task in clutter environment<br>
+🔹 Proposed an attention mechanism focused on the current task in clutter environment<br>
-🔹Plan to deploy and test on physical robots with sim-to-real transfer<br>
+🔹 Plan to deploy and test on physical robots with sim-to-real transfer<br>
 </div>
 </div>